Ludwig’s anginaSubmandibular space infection; Sublingual space infection

 This condition is uncommon in children.

-Swelling of the tissues occurs quickly.
-It may block the airway or prevent you from swallowing saliva.
+The infected area swells quickly.
+This may block the airway or prevent you from swallowing saliva.

 - Breathing difficulty

 - Weakness, fatigue, excess tiredness

 Other symptoms that may occur with this disease: